 Bottom Line

-To summarize all the above, cards for good scores are right for you if you have a credit score for them.
-They come with a lot of different benefits which you can employ to make your life better.
+To summarize all the above, cards for good scores are right for you if you have a credit score that qualifies you for them.
+They come with a lot of different benefits that you can employ to make your life better.
 These cards do come with a couple of cons, but most of them can be resolved by paying all your loans off on time and using common sense.
-It would help if you were responsible for your credit and your spending.
-Being responsible with your credit is sure to grant you numerous different benefits, and set you on the road to financial bliss.
+It would be helpful if you were responsible for your credit and spending.
+Being responsible with your credit is sure to grant you numerous different benefits and set you on the road to financial bliss.